crack-dawn/CTGU-Hugo-Blog.io/public/posts/typst/0077ac4/index.md

 - [Mathematical equations][math] are enclosed in dollar signs.
 By adding extra spaces around the contents of an equation, we can put it into a separate block.
   Multi-letter identifiers are interpreted as Typst definitions and functions unless put into quotes.
-This way, we don't need backslashes for things like `floor` and `sqrt`.
+This way, we don&#39;t need backslashes for things like `floor` and `sqrt`.
 And `phi.alt` applies the `alt` modifier to the `phi` to select a particular symbol variant.